-CBD and Psoriasis: What the Research Shows & How It Works
+CBD and Psoriasis: How It Works, What the Research Shows & What to Look For

 CBD (cannabidiol) has attracted significant interest for psoriasis management — partly because psoriasis is an inflammatory condition, and CBD has documented anti-inflammatory and anti-proliferative properties in laboratory research.
 The evidence base is developing and the marketing often outpaces the science.
 Here is an honest account of the mechanism, what the published research shows, and what to look for in products.